asands24/IoTEnsemble/README.md

 ### Configuring IoT Ensemble

 Before we can tell your device where to send data, we first need somewhere to send the data.
-There are a number of different ways this can be accomplished, with IoT Ensemble the focus is helping you leverage best practice butt IoT technology.
+There are a number of different ways this can be accomplished, with IoT Ensemble the focus is helping you leverage best practice cloud IoT technology.
 Here we'll be using the Azure IoT Hub to connect devices to a shared data flow, and then make it available downstream for use in other applications.

 Start by navigating to the [IoT Ensemble Dashboard] (https://www.iot-ensemble.com/dashboard) and sign in or sign up.
 For the purposes of moving forward, you will only need the free license and no credit card will be required.